yuvraajsj18/Operating-Systems/notes/threads/threads.md

 What are the benefits of multi-threaded programming?

-- **Responsiveness** - may allow continued execution if part of process is blocked, especially important for user interfaces.
+- **Responsiveness** - may allow continued execution if part of the process is blocked, especially important for user interfaces.
 - **Resource Sharing** - threads share resources of process, easier than shared memory or message passing.
 - **Economy** - cheaper than process creation, thread switching lower overhead than context switching.
 - **Scalability** - Process can take advantage of multiprocessor architecture, threads can be run in parallel on different processors.